vladimiryardan/Taffy-Wiki/Index-of-API-Methods.md

 * data (query) - The query object to be transformed

 This method transforms a ColdFusion query object with a single record into a structure.
-This achieves the same result as queryToArray(query data)[0]
+This achieves the same result as queryToArray(query data)[0].
+Passing in a query object with more than one record will cause an error to be thrown.

 ```cfs
 return representationOf(queryToStruct(data)).withStatus(200);